 Hyundai Model & Year

 A Hyundai Venue is significantly cheaper to insure than an Ioniq 5.
-Newer models with advanced safety features can qualify for discounts.
+Newer models with advanced safety features like Hyundai SmartSense can qualify for lower rates.

 👤

 Drivers under 25 pay considerably more.
-Over-25s with a clean licence and driving history get the best rates on Hyundai insurance.
+Over-25s with a clean licence and claims-free history receive the most competitive Hyundai premiums.

 📍